comboshreddies/kubectl-tks/README.md

     ],
 ```
 If you run this one, OP_TERMINATE will instruct tks to terminate the tmux session, you will get only env files.
+Feel free to adjust and modify sripts section to fit your needs.

 ### sequence.json - list available scripts
 You can check a list of available scripts within sequence.json like this